Cristianasp/cristianasp.github.io/psalms-with-RAG.md

    collection.insert_one({ "psalm_number": psalm, "text": text, "embedding": embedding, "tag" : tag })
 ```

 After that, I had to create the vector index.
-I did it manually directly in Atlas website, but basically is this :
+I did it manually directly in Atlas website.
+Basically, this is the necessary configuration:

 ```
 "fields": [